AlexandreFenyo/net-monitor/README.md

 # Live demo

-A live demo displaying the ingress and egress throughput of my ADSL box at home is available here:
+A live demo displaying the ingress and egress throughputs of my ADSL box at home is available here:

 https://fenyo.net/net-monitor/freebox.html